 - A. Two exams each having a weight of 25 % each.
 Total-50% - B. Writing assignment 20%: Written report (In your own words (if plagiarized, you will get a zero) on an instructor approved genetic disease (Minimum 2-3 page, single spaced, 11-12 font Arial/Times New Roman) (Should include background, biochemical/molecular genetic info, phenotype, genotype associated with disease risk/susceptibility/etiology/pathophysiology, type of inheritance pattern, ethnic differences, treatment options, ethical considerations-citations should be within text).
-Bibliography should have a minimum of 15 citations in AMA format-Due date 12/01/16 by 11pm CST. - C. Other Quizzes/Questions on problems and/or cases 30% (15% Team based score + 15% individual score).
-Teams will be assigned by instructor, and rearranged if instructor wants to at any point during the semester. - D. Bonus points 10 pts (first place) and 5 points (second place) to be added to final grade depending on peer judging of a 20 minute presentation by team + 10 minute for questions competition between 2 teams of assigned topics.
+Bibliography should have a minimum of 15 citations in AMA format-Due date TBD - C. Clicker Quizzes/Questions on problems and/or cases 30% (15% Team based score + 15% individual score).
+Teams will be assigned by instructor, and rearranged if instructor wants to at any point during the semester.

+D. Bonus points 10 pts (first place) and 5 points (second place) to be added to final grade depending on peer judging of a 30 minute/team competition between 2 team presentations of assigned topics.
 Topics should include background, biochemical/molecular genetic info, phenotype, genotype associated with disease risk/susceptibility/etiology/pathophysiology, type of inheritance pattern, ethnic differences, treatment options, ethical considerations.
-These presentations will be judged based on adequate preparation by team, quality of power point slides and quality of verbal presentation by each team member, distribution of time (20 min) between team members and finishing on time, understanding of topic and ability to answer as revealed by questions posed by instructor and peers (10 min).
+These presentations will be judged based on adequate preparation by team, quality of power point slides and quality of verbal presentation by each team member, distribution of time (30 min) between team members and finishing on time, understanding of topic and ability to answer as revealed by questions posed by instructor and peers.
 The instructor reserves the right to intervene and overrule judging if peer consensus is not present and/or instructor disagrees with judging.
 The teams will be the same as the TBL/PBL teams.
 The 2 opposing/competing teams will be randomly assigned.
 All students will participate in team presentations and judging.
 NOTE: If Instructor evaluates a team presentation to be subpar zero bonus points will be awarded, regardless of peer evaluation.